 There's nothing more frustrating than when you show up for a job, keep up your end of the contract, and then have to endlessly pursue a customer to pay what you're owed.
-Don't think that if this has happened to you more than once that it's necessarily your fault.
-You can do everything right from start to finish and still wind up with problems in this arena.
+Don't think that it's necessarily your fault if this has happened to you more than once.
+You can do everything right from start to finish and still wind up with collection problems.

 There are numerous ways that you can get information on potential clients, especially in the Information Age.
 Numerous agencies and services will help you with background checks, and there are other avenues as well.
-Do a little digging, and you can find out what other properties the individual or company owns and find out who was contracted with to build them.
+Do a little digging and you can find others who have worked with this client.
 Ask outright what it was like working with the customer.
 If the horror stories ensue right away, don't take the job.

 This may seem like a no-brainer, but it goes way beyond just a standard written contract agreement.
 Many times, customers will decide they want to make changes after the work has begun or they want to add more work to the existing order.
 When that happens, you must revise your contract before commencing any additional work or making costly changes.